-20. MODULAR MULTI-TOOL
+20. MODULAR MULTI-TOOL - FMU

 Your SGC is modular and can be added to if your requirements change.
 The Drop Saw Unit (DSU) can be used independently or will clip onto the existing GBU by removing the Tongue Splitter Unit (TSU).
 The device's modular functionality allows for multiple station use allowing real versatility when required.
-Two GBU's can also be clipped together if desired and can be centrally mounted to your work surface for two person operation at a very cost effective price.
+Two GBU's can also be clipped together (2nd GBB optional) if desired and can be centrally mounted to your work surface for two person operation at a very cost effective price.
 One person can prepare scions while the other prepares the rootstock.
 Other persons can then assemble tape, paint and pack the completed grafts for storage or planting out directly.
+Alternatively, additional multiple individual Graft Crafter parts can be purchased separately and installed as desired.